• Home

 *We only meet once a month in November and December.

-Our Meetings are held on the 2nd and 4th Wednesday of each month within the exception of November and December when we only schedule 1 meeting.
+Our Meetings are held on the 2nd and 4th Wednesday of each month from 6:00-7:30pm with the exception of November and December when we only schedule 1 meeting.
 Each month will have a fun/social type meeting and one like skill meeting.

-In addition to our regular scheduled meetings, we try to schedule one outing or activity a month so be sure to check our site, Facebook, and/or MeetUp for up to date events.
+In addition to our regular scheduled meetings, we try to schedule one outing or activity a month so be sure to check our Facebook and/or MeetUp for up-to-date events.
 Although these events may have a fee, we strive to keep any costs to a minimum.

-Our meetings are free and we never turn anyone away.
 To help fund our program, we accept monetary donations, used clothing, and accessories.
-So check out the attic, basement, garage or mom’s closet for all those unused items and loose change, we'll take it!
+So, check out the attic, basement, garage or mom’s closet for all those unused items and loose change, we'll take it!

 Have suggestions?
 Want to get involved with our newsletter?
 Drop us a line!
-Contact Alexis at Alexis@foundithub.org or call 707-780-2700
+Contact us at info@foundithub.org or call 707-780-2700

 If you are a Regional Center Client, please reach out to your Service Coordinator.